garnieretienne/staticd/README.md

 ```
 $:website> staticdctl --host http://wildcard_domain.tld/api domains:attach www.domain.tld
-The www.domain.tld domain has been attached to the website site
+The www.domain.tld domain has been attached to the website site.
 ```